 After the fireworks, the sleepy children go to bed and the parents pretend to be Papá Noel (Peruvian Santa) and put presents under the tree.
 By the way, it is not customary to buy Christmas gifts for adults in Peru, usually they’re only given to children.

-It is customary in some families to have a Christmas cake known as Panetón (dried fruit cake) for breakfast or dessert.
+It is customary in Peru to have a Christmas cake known as Panetón (dried fruit cake) for breakfast or dessert.
 The recipe was inspired by Italian culture and slightly adapted.
-In Peru people usually have Panetón with a traditional hot chocolate.
+In Peru people usually have Panetón with a traditional Peruvian hot chocolate.

 You might think it's kind of weird to drink hot chocolate when it's summer outside, but Peruvians would argue with you.
 They believe that the combination of Panetón and hot chocolate creates a Christmas atmosphere like none other.